-SerialEM supports STEM imaging on JEOL microscopes through a Gatan DigiScan unit, and on FEI microscopes through either an FEI STEM unit or a DigiScan unit, although the latter has not been tested on an actual FEI scope.
+SerialEM supports STEM imaging on Thermo/FEI microscopes through either a Thermo/FEI STEM unit or a Gatan DigiScan unit, and on JEOL microscopes through a DigiScan unit, or through the native single-channel JEOL interface (such as for the 1400).
 The following features are noteworthy, and the links are to help sections with more explanation and detail:

 Some features do not work in STEM mode: beam autocentering, specimen cooking, assessing angular ranges, and checking autofocus.